The Adventures of Ford Fairlane: Cast

 Howard Stern was originally considered for the role of Johnny Crunch.
 Billy Idol was originally to play Vince Neil's role, and David Bowie was approached to play Newton's.

+Production

+According to writer Daniel Waters, the film was slated for release in May 1990 for slate against Cadillac Man and Bird on a Wire, but Fox moved it back to July "to build Dice awareness", which he cited as a mistake.

 Soundtrack

-Music being central to the plot of a film about a private detective who specializes in cases arising from the music industry, the soundtrack featured a diverse group of artists.
-The official soundtrack release featured: